dg/MySQL-dump/readme.md

 This is a backup utility used to dump a database for backup or transfer to another MySQL server.
 The dump typically contains SQL statements to create the table, populate it, or both.

-It requires PHP 5.6 or later.
+It requires PHP 5.6 (release 1.5) or PHP 7.1 or later.

 Usage
 -----